Heracleum sosnowskyi: Control measures

-The plant was common only in the Caucasus area, until it started to be used as a silage plant in other parts of the Soviet Union.
+The plant was common only in the Caucasus area until in late 1940s, Pyotr Vavilov, a Soviet agricultural scientist, persuaded the Lenin All-Union Academy of Agriculture to grow the plant all-around the country for silage in order to restore country's agriculture after it was ruined by World War II, arguing that the plant has high nutrition value for agricultural animals and high crop yield.
+At the time, the plant's invasiveness and toxicity for humans wasn't considered.
+The plant started to be cultivated in other parts of the Soviet Union.
 As a result, it quickly spread in many areas of Russia, Belarus, and Ukraine.
 It is now a highly invasive plant in the Baltic States, Russia, Poland, and Belarus.
-Many river valleys and roadsides are occupied by large stands of this weed.
+Many river valleys and roadsides host large stands of this weed.
 It is difficult to eradicate because the seeds remain viable for many years and the roots are difficult to remove.
 Herbicides are widely used in a fight against it, but the plant can later resprout from the roots.

 The plant is also used as a shield-hedge along the roads, preventing farm animals from escaping and wild animals from getting in.

-The decision to use the plant for silage was made in 1947, under Stalin's rule, so when the species later proved to be highly invasive and difficult to remove, people started to call it "Stalin's revenge".
+The decision to use the plant for silage was made in 1947 under Stalin's rule, so when the species later proved to be highly invasive and difficult to remove, people started to call it "Stalin's revenge".